dougeby/IntuneDocs/intune/education-settings-configure-ios.md

 9. Choose **Settings** > **Configure**.

-Next, you need certificates to establish a trust relationship between teacher and student iPads.
+In the next section, you'll create certificates to establish a trust relationship between teacher and student iPads.
 Certificates are used to seamlessly and silently authenticate connections between devices without having to enter user names and passwords.

 >[!IMPORTANT]
 >The teacher and student certificates you use must be issued by different certification authorities (CAs).
 You must create two new subordinate CAs connected to your existing certificate infrastructure; one for teachers, and one for students.

 iOS education profiles support only PFX certificates.
 SCEP certificates are not supported.

-Certificates you create must support server authentication in addition to user authentication.
+Created certificates must support server authentication and user authentication.

 ### Configure teacher certificates